samkoppenhout/Digital-Futures-Challenge-1/docs/domain-models-test-plan.md

 - When a Plane attempts to land at the Airport
 - Then the Plane should not be able to land

-Prevent Take-off in Stormy Weather
+Prevent Take-off in Stormy Weather:

 - As an Airport operator
 - I want to prevent planes from taking off if the weather is stormy